-At the conceptual level, we view abnormal behavior to be that which is nonadaptive, nonresponsive, or nonfunctional in the environment in which it is engaged.
+At the conceptual level, we view abnormal behavior to be that which is non-adaptive, non-responsive, or non-functional in the environment in which it is engaged.
 Normal individuals are sensitive to their environment, respond to its demands, and adapt their behavior so that they are a functional part of that environment.
 Experiencing fear or anxiety in a threatening situation and adapting by withdrawing or avoiding the threatening situation is normal.
-Experiencing no fear or anxiety in a nonthreatening environment and continuing to function in that environment is normal.
+Experiencing no fear or anxiety in a non-threatening environment and continuing to function in that environment is normal.
 The reverse responses are abnormal.
 Experiencing low CA in the face of real danger and experiencing high CA when no real danger is present are both abnormal responses.
-If such responses become characteristic of the individual, the individual may be regarded as pathological and in need of professional help.
+If such responses become characteristic of the individual, they may be regarded as pathological and in need of professional help.
 The question, of course, is one of degree.
-Abnormal responses in one or a few circumstances certainly should not generate a judgment of "pathological."
-Only when such behavior is a consistent pattern of the individual would such a judgment seem warranted.
-Most importantly, such judgments should not be restricted to only one end of the CA continuum.
-Extremely low CA can be just as abnormal as extremely high CA.
+Abnormal responses in one or a few circumstances certainly should not generace a judgement of "pathological."
+Only when such behavior is a consistent pattern of the individual would such a judgement seem warranted.
+Most importantly, such judgements should not be restricted to only one end of the CA continuum.
+Extreme low CA can be just as abnormal as extreme high CA.

 Empirically, the distinction between normal and abnormal is a bit more easily determined.
 I strongly endorse the empirical distinction made most frequently in the previous research.
 This distinction is based on the normal curve, an approximation of which is generated by scores on most of the common CA measures.
 People with scores beyond one standard deviation above or below the mean score of the population are identified as high or low in CA. In normally distributed scores, approximately 68 percent of the population falls within one standard deviation of the mean, with 16 percent scoring over one standard deviation higher and 16 percent scoring over one standard lower.
-The latter two groups are, in fact, statistically significantly different at alpha = .05.
+The latter two groups are, in fact, statistically significantly different at labour 205.

-For research purposes this is a particularly good distinction.
-The researcher can be reasonably assured that the people classified as "high" are truly different from those classified as "low."
-These two groups are the ones that theoretically should manifest differential behaviors related to the measure.
+For research purposes, this is a particularly good distinction.
+The researcher can be reasonably assured that the ocople classified as "high" are truely different from those classified as "low."
+These two groups are the ones which theoretically should manifest differential behaviors related to the measure.
 Those in the middle, the "normals," actually may have no consistent pattern of behavior, particularly if the measure is a personality-type measure.
 The middle scores most likely indicate that this is a facet of personality not highly associated with the behavior of these individuals.
-Other personality elements, or situational constraints, may completely dominate their behavior to the exclusion of this particular personality variable.
+Other personality elements, or situational constraints, may completely dominate their behavior to the exclusion of this particular personality variable.2

-I originally introduced this system of classification into the literature as a function of observing groups of students brought into rooms for treatment of traitlike CA. I observed that groups of students composed entirely of individuals with scores beyond one standard deviation from the mean simply did not talk.
+I originally introduced this system of classification into the literature as a function of observing groups of students brought into rooms for treatment of trait-like CA. I observed that groups of students composed entirely of individuals with scores beyond one standard deviation from the mean simply did not talk.
 The behavior of individuals in groups composed of people with scores between one-half and one standard deviation above the mean did not have such a consistent pattern.
-Some were totally noncommunicative, but others were willing to interact.
-Thus this classification scheme is not purely arbitary.
+Some were totally non-communicative, but others were willing to interact.
+Thus, this classification scheme is not purely arbitrary.
 It does seem to have a behavioral justification.